hyperledger/indy-node/docs/source/troubleshooting.md

 ### Recommended regular health checks

 Indy Node pool can function even with some nodes failing, however it is better to catch and fix these failures before too many nodes are affected and we end up with major incident.
 First things to look at are:
+- check that there are no crashes in journalctl, if there are some - investigate reasons, if it leads to finding some bugs - fix them
 - check that all nodes can connect to each other, if not - it is most likely firewall issue which needs to be fixed
 - check that all nodes participate in consensus, and are not stuck in view change or catch up, if not - investigate why they became stuck and reboot them
 - check that all nodes have correct ledgers and state, if not - investigate why it diverged and then fix (usually by deleting state or full data and letting node restore it)